aspose-words/Aspose.Words-API-References/english/net/aspose.words/headerfootercollection/toarray/_index.md

 linktitle: ToArray
 articleTitle: ToArray
 second_title: Aspose.Words for .NET
-description: HeaderFooterCollection ToArray method.
-Copies all HeaderFooters from the collection to a new array of HeaderFooters in C#.
+description: Effortlessly convert your HeaderFooter collection into a new array with the ToArray method.
+Streamline your data management today!
 type: docs
 weight: 30
 url: /net/aspose.words/headerfootercollection/toarray/